Washington is not a no-fault state. When a car accident happens, there needs to be a determination for who was at fault for the accident.

 Proving Fault or Negligence in Washington Auto Accident Cases

-Most personal injury claims rest on the question of negligence.
 In a traffic accident claim, the other driver’s insurance company has an incentive to evaluate their client’s negligence as lower than it probably should be.
 The majority of cases are settled before litigation occurs, but sometimes, if the insurance company thinks it has a case, they will allow the process to go into litigation or even to trial.

 In order to prove negligence, a plaintiff must show the following: